abbgrade/PsCosmos/Readme.md

 ### 0.1.0

-- Added commands to connect, disconnect and query cosmos db.
+- Added commands to connect, disconnect and query Cosmos DB.

+### 0.2.0

+- Added help / documentation to the commands.

 ## Development